pairshaped/curlingio-docs/docs/getting-started/faq.md

 [These premium only features are not required to use Curling IO.](/docs/getting-started/premium)

 Please keep in mind that we need to manage our support costs for clubs that are using our platform for free, and that you'll need to self-serve as much as possible.
-Every support ticket has a cost for us, and our documentation should cover all of your support needs.
+Every support request has a cost for us, and our documentation should cover all of your support needs.

 ### Does Curling IO include a website?